Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: Impacts of Detection and Tracking

 \subsection{From curated to predicted agents}

-We investigate how forecasting models would react in a realistic setting where the agents' positions and identities are not curated but predicted from sensor inputs by perception models.
-Our selection of such models includes recent and state-of-the-art methods that can be either LiDAR-based, such as MegVii \citep{zhu2019class} + AB3DMOT \citep{Weng2020_AB3DMOT}, CenterPoint \citep{yin2021center} and VoxelNext \citep{chen2023voxelnext}, or camera-based such as MUTR3D \citep{zhang2022mutr3d} with either ResNet-50 (R50) or ResNet-101 (R101) backbones, ViP3D \citep{gu2023vip3d}, and UniAD \citep{uniad}.
-Note that contrary to the other models, ViP3D's detection and tracking module (Det\&Track) is `forecasting-aware', as it is trained with a forecasting objective, and the one of UniAD is furthermore `planning-aware'.
-In comparison, we show the results with the curated ground-truth (GT) as inputs.
-Results are in \autoref{tab:real_world_results}, with per-class breakdown in Supplementary.
+We investigate how forecasting models would react in a realistic setting where the agents' positions and identities are not curated but predicted by perception models.
+Our selection of such models includes recent state-of-the-art methods that can be LiDAR-based, such as MegVii \cite{zhu2019class} + AB3DMOT \cite{Weng2020_AB3DMOT}, CenterPoint \cite{yin2021center} and VoxelNext \cite{chen2023voxelnext}, or camera-based such as MUTR3D \cite{zhang2022mutr3d} with either ResNet-50 (R50) or ResNet-101 (R101) backbones, ViP3D \cite{gu2023vip3d}, and UniAD \cite{uniad}.
+In \autoref{tab:real_world_results}, we also show results obtained with the curated GT as inputs for comparison.
+First, we observe that using real-world inputs leads to a very significant forecasting performance drop for both AgentFormer (0.343\,$\rightarrow$\,0.112 in mAP$_f$) and LaPred (0.757\,$\rightarrow$\,0.317).
+Second, while LiDAR-based methods are much better at detection and tracking than camera-based methods, we remark that this only translates into marginally better forecasting scores.
+For instance, ViP3D Det\&Track even manages to achieve better MR and comparable minFDE to LiDAR-based methods, while UniAD Det\&Track is not so far behind.
+Then, we can observe that replacing ground-truth identities of agents with outputs of a tracking model from \cite{yin2021center} does not significantly degrade the performance (e.g., 0.343\,$\rightarrow$\,0.317 in mAP$_f$ for AgentFormer) despite its worse IDS.
+This indicates that IDS in near agents is not as impactful as detection errors.